 Even though a torn disc in the lower back is fairly common, the condition may not always cause pain.
 Symptoms can manifest, however, when the expunged disc material impinges upon the spinal cord or the surrounding nerve roots.
 Burning or shooting pains may develop at the area of impingement, and radiating symptoms of pain, weakness, numbness, muscle cramping and tingling all may occur in the lower back, buttocks, legs and feet.
 These symptoms are especially common if disc material impinges on the sciatic nerve – the largest nerve in the body – which starts in the lower back and branches out to innervate the lower body.

 Torn disc pain

 A variety of conservative treatments may alleviate pain from a torn disc, but sometimes, the symptoms won’t subside.
 If you are experiencing unending discomfort due to a torn disc in your lower back, or another spinal condition, it may be time to consider the minimally invasive procedures offered at Laser Spine Institute.
-Contact Laser Spine Institute for more information about our outpatient procedures and to receive a complimentary review of your MRI or CT scan.
+Contact Laser Spine Institute for more information about our outpatient procedures and to receive a review of your MRI or CT scan.